Last Updated on April 30, 2021 by Helga Dosa

-The best way to discover the most distinctive and unspoilt areas around Tarvisio is to follow in the footsteps of Julius Kugy, the mountaineer, poet, spelunker and botanist who discovered the beauty of the Julian Alps, Valsaisera and Valbruna in the early 1900s and sang the praises of these peaceful mountains and valleys.
+The best way to discover the most distinctive and unspoiled areas around Tarvisio is to follow in the footsteps of Julius Kugy, the mountaineer, poet, spelunker, and botanist who discovered the beauty of the Julian Alps, Valsaisera, and Valbruna in the early 1900s and sang the praises of these peaceful mountains and valleys.

 This natural paradise offers countless opportunities for excursions on foot or horseback, as well as “vie ferrate” and free climbing.
 Friulian climbers honed their skills in these extraordinary practice grounds.
 For example, Nives Meroi, one of the world’s top female climbers, trains here.